History of Belfast: Plantation of Ulster

-The new importance of Belfast was demonstrated in 1613 when the town was constituted a corporation of a sovereign, twelve burgesses and a commonalty, which included the privilege of sending two representatives to Parliament.
+The new importance of Belfast was demonstrated in 1613 when the town was constituted a corporation of a sovereign, with twelve burgesses and a commonalty, which included the privilege of sending two representatives to Parliament.
 The first sovereign appointed in Belfast was Thomas Vesey, and the first representatives sent to parliament were Sir John Blennerhasset, Baron of the Exchequer, and George Trevillian.
-Despite Belfast's seemingly growing significance to the English monarchy, it was still very much a small settlement at this stage.
+Despite Belfast's seemingly growing significance to the British monarchy, it was still very much a small settlement at this stage.
 John Speed's 1610 map of Ireland marks Belfast as an insignificant village, and the 1612 patent styles it as a town, or village.
 Nearby Carrickfergus, successfully held by the English for much longer, was still the more prominent settlement and centre for trade.
-In 1640 Thomas Wentworth, then Lord Deputy of Ireland, purchased the Carrickfergus trade monopolies (namely, paying one third of the import duty paid by other locations in the kingdom) and bestowed them upon Belfast.
-The customs house was also relocated to Belfast at around this time.
+In 1640 Thomas Wentworth, then Lord Deputy of Ireland, purchased the Carrickfergus trade monopolies (namely, paying one third of the import duty paid by other locations in the kingdom) and endowed them to Belfast.
+The customs house was also moved to Belfast around this time.
 With the relocation of the Customs House, trade was effectively redirected to Belfast at the expense of Carrickfergus.

-Many of the new arrivals to Ulster were Presbyterian Protestants and, therefore, not official members of the Church of England.
-Since they did not have churches of their own, many Scottish Presbyterians found a home in the more permissive Church of Ireland.
-Because they were more Puritan in their theology, many Ulster-Scots preferred to keep their worship style simple and plain.
-Pursuing conformity, The 1st Viscount Wentworth, Lord Deputy of Ireland between 1632 and 1640, decided to put northern Protestants more in line with the Church of England and its more elaborate forms, which included chants and liturgy.
+Many of the new arrivals to Ulster were Scottish Presbyterian Protestants and, therefore, not members of the Church of England.
+Since they did not yet have churches buildings of their own, many Scottish Presbyterians attended the more permissive Church of Ireland.
+Being more Puritan in theology, many Ulster-Scots preferred to keep their worship style simple and plain.
+Pursuing conformity, The 1st Viscount Wentworth (Lord Deputy of Ireland between 1632 and 1640) decided to put northern Protestants more in line with the Church of England and its more elaborate form of worship which included chanting and liturgy.
 On 10 August 1636, Henry Lesley, Bishop of Down, summoned Church of Ireland ministers to a meeting in Belfast and rebuked those who had allowed themselves to be influenced by Presbyterianism.
 The clergy present argued back that they found the Book of Common Prayer and other practices too close to Roman Catholicism and "pope-ish" in nature.
 Many ministers who refused to implement the Bishop's measures would later attempt to find religious freedom in the American Colonies, though some were turned back to Scotland by a storm near Newfoundland.